Ebazhanov/linkedin-skill-assessments-quizzes/node.js/node.js-quiz.md

 - [x] node -h
 - [ ] node index.js -h

 ### Q36.
-When a request event is received in the HTTP module, what is the type of the first argument passed to that event, usually named req?When a request event is received in the HTTP module, what is the type of the first argument passed to that event, usually named null?
+When a request event is received in the HTTP module, what is the type of the first argument passed to that event, usually named req?
-- [ ] http.IncomingMessage
+- [x] http.IncomingMessage
 - [ ] http.ServerRequest
 - [ ] http.ClientRequest
 - [ ] http.ServerResponse